FAIRmat-NFDI/pynxtools/docs/tutorial/bring-your-own-data.md

-# Day 2 — Bring your own data
+# Bring your own data

+This tutorial will guide you through writing a `pynxtools` reader plugin for the data from your specific experiment.

+## What should you should know before this tutorial?

+- This is a direct follow-up to the tutorial on building your own `pynxtools` reader, see [Building your first pynxtools reader](./build-a-reader.md).
+If you are unfamiliar with `pynxtools`, you should go through that tutorial first.

+## What you will know at the end of this tutorial?

+You will know

+- how to set up a reader fpr the data from your specific experiment
+- how to validate your very own NeXus file
+- how to upload your NeXus file to NOMAD

+---

+## About this tutorial

-**Duration:** ~3 hours (self-paced, individual support)
+**Duration:** ~3 hours (self-paced)

-**Goal:** Apply yesterday's MultiFormatReader pattern to your own instrument data and produce a validated NeXus file.
+**Goal:** Apply the `MultiFormatReader` pattern to your own instrument data and produce a validated NeXus file.

 **What to bring:** one or more data files from your instrument.